AntonioAlgaba/FitMax/README.md

 # Technical Acceptance Criteria
-* Application uses Bootstrap.
+* Use React
+* Use node.js
+* Have GET routes for retrieving data
-* Be deployed to GitHub Pages.
+* Be deployed using netlify
-* Be interactive (in other words, accept and respond to user input).
-* Use at least two server-side APIs.
+* Use at least two libraries, packages, or technologies that we haven't discussed in the classroom before.
-* Does not use alerts, confirms, or prompts (use modals).
-* Be responsive.
-* Have a polished UI.
+* Have a polished UI
+* Meet good quality coding standards (indentation, scoping, naming).
+* Have a quality README (with unique name, description, technologies used, screenshot, and link to deployed application).

 # Technologies Used
 * HTML5